 What a load of bullshit.

-I’m not a natural born chef, and I certainly haven’t always been good at cooking.
-BUT I give a shit!
+I’m not a natural born chef, and I certainly haven’t always been good at cooking, but I’m super passionate about it!
 I wanted to learn, and I saw food as a very important part of my life, especially when I began cooking for my own health.
 All the criticism I got from sucking and failing, and continuing to try, got me to where I am now; writing this blog so that you don’t have to fail as much as me!!
-At twenty two years old, I can confidently say I’ve had 20 years of adding sprinkles, but also cooking and baking so much more.
-Although it is not my career, cooking is my passion and an essential part of my everyday life, as it should be for you too.
+At twenty two years old, I can confidently say I’ve had a fantastic 20 years of adding sprinkles, but also cooking and baking so much more.
+Although it is not my career, cooking is my passion and an essential part of my everyday life, and I hope you can feel the same after reading this.